PowerPoint Tips Blog

 The problem is that you usually don’t have a projector with you when you’re practicing (although practicing with a projector is a great idea).

 It turns out that you can trick Windows into thinking you have 2 monitors and then you can display Presenter View on your computer.
-Here’s the trick, which I’ve only tried in Windows 7:
+Use the keyboard shortcut I gave you earlier, Windows key + P, and choose Extend.

-Now, go to your presentation and check that User Presenter View check box.
+Now, go to your presentation and check the Use Presenter View check box.

 Go into Slide Show view by clicking the Slide Show icon at the bottom of your screen and you should see Presenter View.